umd-huang-lab/tracevla/README.md

 # Execute the action
 robot.act(action, ...)
 ```
-Additionally, we have also provided the implementation of both real Widowx arm and SimplerEnv policy wrappers under ``eval``.
+Additionally, we have also provided the implementation of both the real Widowx arm and SimplerEnv policy wrappers under ``eval``.

 ## TraceVLA data downloading
 [Upcoming] We will be releasing our visual trace annotated data on Bridge and Fractal dataset soon.
 Stay tuned for the update.